PhD - Education (Curriculum Studies) and Women and Gender Studies

 The Canadian Trans Youth Health Survey

 Co-Investigator on The Canadian Trans Youth Health Survey, which is part of a Canadian Institutes for Health Research (CIHR) grant awarded to Principal Investigator Dr. Elizabeth Saewyc (PhD, RN, FSAHM, FCAHS), Professor with the University of British Columbia School of Nursing.
 The full CIHR-funded ($2M) national, five-year, multi-university study is called “Reducing Stigma, Promoting Resilience: Population Health Interventions for LGBTQ youth.”
-This grant is notable in that it is CIHR’s singe largest investment aimed at improving health and school outcomes for sexual and gender minority youth.
+This grant is notable in that it is CIHR’s single largest investment aimed at improving health and school outcomes for sexual and gender minority youth.